CRISalid-esr/SoVisuPlus/README.md

 ### Manual Installation

 1. Clone the repository
 2. Install the dependencies with `npm install`.
-To include dev dependencies, use `npm install --dev`.
+To include dev dependencies, use `npm install --dev`.<br />
+If you encounter issues while installing dependencies, such as peer dependency conflicts, try using the following command `npm install --legacy-peer-deps`.

 3. Install Postgresql and create a database.
 Prisma initial migration requires the CREATE DATABASE privilege.
 ```sql